viviandotdev/ObsidianVault/+ Encounters/Mind.md

 #happiness
 - [[The key to happiness is optimizing health, time and money]]
 - [[Freedom and flexility over one’s life is the best predictor of wellbeing]]
-	- I value freedom and flexibility over my time more that money, when making decisions I consider the time cost as well

 #money